Revision Date August 16, 2018

 - Documentation means all of the information and materials we give to you or make available to you on a Web Portal or other Aeris Site about Aeris Services and the Requirements, including developer guides, getting started guides, user guides, quick reference guides, sample code and tools, software libraries, command line tools, API guides and API Instructions, support and troubleshooting guidelines and other technical and operations manuals and specifications for the operation of the Aeris Services, as may be updated by us from time to time.

-- End User means your, or your customers’, authorized employees, subcontractors, customers, vendors and distributors who will operate any Device or interact with any Aeris Service directly or through your Account or Your Services.
+- End User means your, or your customers’, authorized employees, subcontractors, customers, vendors and distributors who will operate any Device, use any Customer Service or interact with any Aeris Service directly or through your Account.

 - Intellectual Property means patents, patent applications, copyrights, trade secrets, trademarks and any other rights of a proprietary nature, existing anywhere in the world, whether registered or registrable or not, and including all derivative works thereof.